remorses/planetscale-to-supabase/README.md

     pscale database --org org dump database branch --output ./dump
     ```

-1. Run a local Mysql database seeded with your dump with
+1. Run a local Mysql database seeded with your dump with.
+Wait until all sql files are loaded and keep the process running in the background for the next step.

     ```sh
     # must be inside this repository folder